JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 File-based indexes are based on a Map/Reduce architecture.
-Each index has a specific type of key and a particular kind of value.
+Each index has a specific type of key and a particular type of value.

 The key is what's later used to retrieve data from the index.